Photo by Emily Tirella

 artist statement

-The human experience is intimately entangled with fabric: we show the world who we are through our clothing choices; we keep ourselves warm with quilts passed down through generations; and we rest after a long day in our favorite upholstered chair.
-Textiles are so ubiquitous that some become easy to forget, like the holey jeans living at the bottom of a drawer, long ago replaced by a brand new pair, or the moth-eaten sweater in the back of the closet, unwearable but seemingly too nice to throw away.
-I seek to reconnect with these forgotten textile items, interacting thoughtfully and intentionally with their innate histories and teasing out the stories they have yet to tell.
+The human experience is intimately entangled with fabric: we show the world who we are through our clothing choices; we keep ourselves warm with quilts passed down through generations.
+Textiles are so ubiquitous that some become easy to overlook, like the tattered jeans living at the bottom of a drawer, long ago replaced by a brand new pair, or the cashmere sweater hanging in the back of the closet, speckled with moth holes, unwearable but seemingly too nice to simply throw away.
+I seek to reconnect with these forgotten textile items, contrasting themes of memory, comfort, and tradition with our current rapid pace of modern existence.

 CV